 Once the tooth extraction procedure is ready to commence, the patient is prepped for the surgical procedure.
 A prerequisite dental cleaning may be necessary to help control bacteria and reduce the risk of infection during and after the operation.
 Preparatory procedures before extraction also include the administration of local anesthetics for simple dental extractions and general anesthesia for complicated surgical extractions or the extraction of multiple teeth.

 During a simple dental extraction, Dr. Senehi will mobilize the indicated tooth in a very soft manner where even most patients don't feel the slight pressure that is routinely associated with the procedure.
 Via use of different instruments teeth are removed with essentially no discomfort.

 During a surgical extraction, Dr. Senehi will typically make an incision into the gums to expose embedded and unerupted teeth.
 The tooth can then be removed using a variety of methods including cutting teeth into smaller pieces to make them easier to remove.

 Following the extraction, stitches are used to close the incisions.
-A gauze pad is placed over the extraction site, and patients are then asked to apply pressure over the site until there's no more bleeding.
+A gauze pad is placed over the extraction site, and patients are then asked to apply pressure to the site until there's no more bleeding.
 This allows blood clots to form within the sockets.
 In cases where preserving a socket is necessary, different materials and techniques are utilized to optimize the process to its full extent and accelerate the healing phase.
 Antibiotics may also be applied or administered to help prevent infections.
-Finally, the sugical site is allowed to heal.
+Finally, the surgical site is allowed to heal.

 The Dental Extraction Process